Buy the publication, eBook, in the Roda e Cruz Collection (Amazon)

 Premises and Central Institutions of Liberalism

-The Fundamental Premise: Every Man is Man’s Wolf
+The Fundamental Premise: Every Man Is Man’s Wolf

 The System of Checks and Balances (Mechanical Balance of Forces)